 Donald Sinegal has lived in Scott most of his life.
 He currently resides in Scott with his wife of 35 years, Sylvia.
 Together they have two children, Donald Jr. and Natasha.
 Donald is a retired professional horse jockey.
 Donald enjoys spending time around horse racing, watching football, spending time with his family, or having people over and entertaining them at his home.
 Before beginning his service as a board member, Donald was a dedicated Scott Boudin Festival volunteer.
 Since day 1, Donald worked side by side with our Board of Directors to get the grounds ready for the Scott Boudin Festival each year and help get everything back to normal after the festival is over.

 Danny was born and raised in the Judice Community.
 Danny is a graduate of Acadiana High School.
 Danny has been living in Scott for the past 12 years.
 He is a retired Lafayette Fire fighter where he worked for 26 years.
 He worked his way through the ranks and last held the rank of captain.
 He served on the Lafayette Fire Department Haz-mat team for 21 years and was trained in vehicle extrication amongst others through out his career.
 After his retirement he is now employed with Siddons Martin Emergency Group selling Pierce Fire trucks through out the state of Louisiana.
 Danny is a member of the Scott Board of Directors.
 Danny is married to Dana Lejeune Denais and together they have 3 kids, Justin Denais, Devin Alleman, and Nicholas Alleman.
-Dana and I aka Lolli and Pop are blessed with two grand children Sydney and Luke.
+Dana and I aka Lolli and Pop are blessed with three grand children Sydney, Luke, and Ame'lie.
 Danny enjoys the outdoors fishing and hunting.

 Chief Chad Leger took office on January 1, 2003, and has served three terms as Chief of Police for the City of Scott.
 Chief Leger and Scott Police Department are instrumental in ensuring the Scott Boudin Festival is a safe and family-friendly event.
 Chief Leger's career has been diversified and filled with accomplishments.
 He served with the Lafayette Parish Sheriff's office for 14 years, he worked as a Patrol Officer, in the Motorcycle Division, in Narcotics, in the Criminal Investigations Division (CID), and in the "SWAT" (SRT) Division.
 He also served as a School K-9 Resource Officer for Lafayette Parish Schools.
 Chief Leger has also been recognized for his service with the Lafayette Crime Stoppers Scholastic Award, LPSO Deputy of the Month, the Community Achievement Award from the City of Scott and the Protection and Service Award from the Scott Business Association.
 Chief Leger, a graduate of Acadiana High School and the 61st Acadiana Law Enforcement Training Academy, and has served the Evangeline Law Enforcement Council, the Louisiana Association of Chiefs of Police, the Southwest Chief's Association, the Lafayette Parish Communication Commission, the Louisiana Commission on Law Enforcement, the Police Officer Standard Training (P.O.S.T.), the Law Enforcement Executive Management Institute, the Acadiana Law Enforcement Training Academy, and the National Association of Chiefs of Police.